Folks!: Production

-Filming was done at the Williams Island.
+Filming was done at Williams Island.

 Reception

-On review aggregator website Rotten Tomatoes, the film has a 0% approval rating based on 20 reviews, with an average rating of 2.8/10.
-The website's critics consensus reads: "Don't watch this alleged comedy looking for more than pained performances in support of ill-advised ageist jokes, because that's all Folks! has to offer."
 Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A+ to F.

 Noted the Los Angeles Times, "If gays and lesbians think they're getting a bad rap in the movies, consider the filmic lot of the elderly.
 First Stop!
-Or My Mom Will Shoot, now Folks!.
+Or My Mom Will Shoot, now Folks!
 Where are the Gray Panthers when you need them?"

 The New York Times noted that its screenwriter "is best known as the screenwriter of Where's Poppa? and he may be aspiring to comparably dark humor.
-But "Folks" tries to be tender and vicious simultaneously, and that makes for an impossible mix.
+But Folks! tries to be tender and vicious simultaneously, and that makes for an impossible mix.
 A more mean-spiritedly funny actor might have carried this material better, but Mr. Selleck strives for the cuddly rather than the caustic.
 Mr. Ameche, mugging furiously, affects a jaw-jutting blank look and even props his chin on Mr. Selleck's shoulder occasionally for quasi-comic effect."

+Folks! came out a month after the Washington Square Park Massacre on April 23, 1992, which Gene Siskel said on the worst movies of 1992 with Siskel & Ebert "bad taste.

 The film was not a box office success.